 Young children are more vulnerable to infectious diseases than other age groups because their immune systems are less developed.
 In the early 21st century infectious diseases accounted for 55% of acute hospital admissions of children under five years old.
 Māori and Pasifika children under the age of five were more likely than those of European and other ethnicities to be hospitalised for infectious diseases, some of which – like rheumatic fever – have long-term health effects.
 While rheumatic fever is rarely found among children in Western Europe and North America, it is still a serious threat to the health of Māori and Pasifika children in New Zealand.

 Some dangerous infectious diseases were so common in the 19th century that they were almost an accepted part of childhood.
 Diphtheria was rife in 1870s Christchurch but there is very little mention of it in the records of the Christchurch Board of Health for this period.
-At the same time the chairman of the board questioned whether typhoid cases should be officially recorded because the disease was such a ‘normal’ cause of death.
+At the same time the chair of the board questioned whether typhoid cases should be officially recorded because the disease was such a ‘normal’ cause of death.

 The types of infectious diseases which affect the health of children and young people have changed over time, though some present in the 19th century remained in the 21st century.
 Typhoid, a bacterial infection associated with poor sanitation, was a major killer in the 19th century and was still present until the mid-20th century.
 Other dangerous diseases in this period included diphtheria and scarlet fever.
 Improvements to sanitation and rising living standards helped eliminate these as major causes of child death and illness.